nf-core/differentialabundance/docs/usage.md

 If you want to see the full list of available methods and functions, refer to the functions's [official guide] (https://decoupler-py.readthedocs.io/en/latest/notebooks/benchmark.html#Multiple-networks).

-**Note**: Decoupler is only supported for human or mouse datasets.
-Please ensure your organism is compatible before enabling this module.
+**Note**: Then resources mentioned above are provided only for human or mouse datasets.
+Please ensure your organism is compatible before enabling this module or provide a custom, species-specific dataset.

 ## Gene set enrichment analysis